A little bit . . . well quite a bit, actually . . . about Cathleen Van Winkle

 - H. G. Wells.

-The future (each coming moment, in fact) may be filled with surprises, rewards, wonders to behold, opportunities, people to appreciate, the chance to help someone, the chance to encourage a young person, the chance to make the world a better place, and the chance for discovery!
+The future (each coming moment, in fact) may be filled with surprises, rewards, wonders to behold, opportunities, people to appreciate, chances to help someone, chances to encourage a young person, chances to make the world a better place, and chances for discovery!
 I'm excited by the fact that tomorrow shrouds a mystery because I'm just dying to uncover the vastness that I know my future holds.